clevelandhighschoolcs/p4mawpup-Simon-ster/README.md

 Prompts ask for url of website as well as a number of seconds

-Url must be given fully with _https://_
+Url must be given fully

 Seconds must be given in integer form